TechGrounds-Cloud8/cloud8-archana-sekarr/AWS-Week2/AWS-13-5-RDSandAurora.md

 PostgreSQL has a rich history for support of advanced data types, and supports a level of performance optimization that is common across its commercial database counterparts, like Oracle and SQL Server.
 AWS supports PostgreSQL through a fully managed database service with Amazon Relational Database Service (RDS).
 Amazon Aurora with PostgreSQL compatibility is also built using PostgreSQL.

+- endpoint - When you connect to an Aurora cluster, the host name and port that you specify point to an intermediate handler called an endpoint.
+Aurora uses the endpoint mechanism to abstract these connections.
+Thus, you don't have to hardcode all the hostnames or write your own logic for load-balancing and rerouting connections when some DB instances aren't available.

+- Writer instance - A cluster endpoint (or writer endpoint) for an Aurora DB cluster connects to the current primary DB instance for that DB cluster.
+This endpoint is the only one that can perform write operations such as DDL statements.
+Because of this, the cluster endpoint is the one that you connect to when you first set up a cluster or when your cluster only contains a single DB instance.

+- Reader instance - A reader endpoint for an Aurora DB cluster provides load-balancing support for read-only connections to the DB cluster.
+Use the reader endpoint for read operations, such as queries.
+By processing those statements on the read-only Aurora Replicas, this endpoint reduces the overhead on the primary instance.
 ### Exercise

 Study : RDS and Aurora